Deterministic Langevin Monte Carlo with Normalizing Flows for Bayesian Inference: Examples

 To make the problem closer to actual applications in cosmology we analyze it with a finite noise $\sigma^2$, such that the data are informative of the parameter $\theta$.
-We create a simulated data set with the true value $\theta_{\rm true}=0$ and use $d=100$.
-The resulting posterior for $\sigma=5$ and $\sigma=0.1$ is compared to NUTS HMC in figure \ref{fig3}.
-We also show the prior (i.e. Neal's funnel) to highlight that the posterior is narrow compared to the prior.
-For $\sigma=5$ we used 15,000 likelihood calls, which is orders of magnitude fewer likelihood evaluations than HMC NUTS baseline, which struggles to converge at all (figure \ref{fig:funnel_bias2}) without the help of a reparametrization or a preconditioner \citep{hoffman2019neutra}.
+We create a simulated data set with the true value $\theta_{\rm true}=0$ and use $d=101$.
+The resulting posterior for $\sigma=5$ and $\sigma=0.1$ is compared to NUTS in figure \ref{fig3}.
+We also show the prior (i.e., Neal's funnel) to highlight that the posterior is narrow compared to the prior.
+For $\sigma=5$ we used 15,000 likelihood calls, which is orders of magnitude fewer likelihood evaluations than the NUTS baseline, which struggles to converge at all (figure \ref{fig:funnel_bias2}) without the help of a reparametrization or preconditioner \citep{hoffman2019neutra}.

-To highlight the advantage of DLMC with parallelization we further show the performance of (embarrassingly) parellel DLMC, where we evaluate the likelihood update for all 500 particles in parallel, so each iteration is 1 minute.
+To highlight the advantage of DLMC with parallelization we further show the performance of (embarrassingly) parellel DLMC, where we evaluate the likelihood update for all 500 particles in parallel, so each iteration is $\sim1$ minute.
 This converges to the required precision $b^2=10^{-2}$ in 30 minutes.
-Sequential MCMC methods such as NUTS cannot be efficiently parallelized, and cannot take advantage of parallelization because they require hyperparameter tuning and burn-in phase (each of order $10^4$ likelihood calls).
+Sequential MCMC methods such as NUTS cannot be so efficiently parallelized because they require a hyperparameter tuning and burn-in phase (each of order $10^4$ likelihood calls).
 This leads to 3-4 orders of magnitude larger wall clock time.
 SMC can take advantage of parallelization, but needs a lot of temperature levels and a lot of steps to equilibriate at each temperature level \citep{del2006sequential,wu2017quantitative}, such that the overall wall clock time is still orders of magnitude larger than parallel DLMC.